Fair trade: Marketing

 Marketing of fair trade cocoa to European consumers often portrays cocoa farmers as dependent on western purchases for their livelihood and well-being.
 Showing African cocoa producers in this way is problematic because it is reminiscent of the imperialistic view that Africans cannot live happily without the help of westerners.
 It portrays the balance of power as being in favor of the consumers rather than the producers.

 Consumers often aren't willing to pay the extra price for fair trade cocoa because they do not know what fair trade is.
 Activist groups can educate consumers about the unethical aspects of unfair trade and thereby promote demand for fairly traded commodities.
 Activism and ethical consumption not only promote fair trade but also act against powerful corporations such as Mars, Incorporated that refuse to acknowledge the use of forced child labor in the harvesting of their cocoa.

 Sustainability

 Smallholding farmers frequently lack access not only to markets but also to resources for sustainable cocoa farming practices.
 Lack of sustainability can be due to pests, diseases that attack cocoa trees, lack of farming supplies, and lack of knowledge about modern farming techniques.
 One issue pertaining to cocoa plantation sustainability is the amount of time it takes for a cocoa tree to produce pods.
 A solution is to change the type of cocoa tree being farmed.
 In Ghana, a hybrid cocoa tree yields two crops after three years rather than the typical one crop after five years.

 Cocoa companies

-The following chocolate companies use all or some fair trade cocoa in their chocolate:
+The following chocolate companies claim to use all or some fair trade cocoa in their chocolate.
+Certifying organizations, as of 2024, are listed in parentheses.